SriPriyanD07/To_do_List/README.md

 - Dark theme with smooth animations
 -  Add, edit, and delete tasks
 -  Filter tasks by: All, Active, or Completed
+-  Set due dates and times for tasks
+-  Get browser notifications for upcoming tasks
+-  Visual indicators for due soon and overdue tasks
 -  Automatic local storage - your tasks persist after page refresh
 -  Fully responsive design
 -  Modern UI with hover effects and transitions